Professional Work

 Humanity's Last Exam

-Co-author on a multi-modal LLM benchmark designed to be the final closed-ended academic benchmark of its kind with broad subject coverage.
-Project of The Center for AI Safety (CAIS).
+Co-author on a multi-modal LLM benchmark published in Nature, designed to be the final closed-ended academic benchmark of its kind with broad subject coverage.
+A project of The Center for AI Safety (CAIS).

 Durable Goods

-A comprehensive linguistic and ethical analysis of key terms and arguments relevant to the ethical concepts of eudaimonia and makaria across several centuries of ancient Greek thought.
+A comprehensive linguistic and ethical analysis of key terms and arguments relevant to eudaimonia and makaria across several centuries of ancient Greek thought.
 Published by Peter Lang Press.

 Death in Ancient Philosophy

 Chapter in Seelow (ed.)
 Lessons Drawn: Essays on the Pedagogy of Comics and Graphic Novels.
-An approach to teaching philosophy inclusively, through Gaiman's Sandman graphic novels.
+Teaching philosophy through Gaiman's Sandman.
 Published by McFarland Press.

 Adequation in Aquinas